airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 ## Accuracy verification

-As we discovered, separating or classifying air quality events classes is a non-trivial task.
-Pure linear methods don't give satisfactory results - classes still overlap - and we had to use the technique of basis expansion (polynomials) along with LDA in order to get a proper visual separation (and classification).
-Although results are promising to build a classifier, there are some limitations to the algorithms and methods used in this article: PCA isn't a classification algorithm and can only be, when conditions are met, used to reduce dimensionality of a dataset.
-On the other hand, LDA is a classifier that is known to perform well, but it had to be combined with basis expansion.
-We also have to considered:
+As we discovered, distinguishing or classifying air quality events classes is a non-trivial task.
+Pure linear methods don't give satisfactory results and we had to use the technique of basis expansion (polynomials) along with LDA in order to get a proper classification.
+Although results were promising to build a classifier, we also have to consider:

 - generalization capability of our classifier, which should be verified with (cross-)validation and testing.
 - users live in different indoor and outdoor conditions: from one region of the world to another, habits are different, outdoor air quality is different, temperature and humidity vary greatly.
 - air quality events are difficult to track by nature: there can be several happening at the same time, there can be a significant delay between start of event and impact on sensor readings, same type of event will have a different expression from one place to another (e.g. air renewal in a polluted city vs countryside).

+All these possible hurdles called for a verification to evaluate the performance of our classifier.

 ### Crowd sourced classification check

 In the same way that we uses a subset of our users to help build a labeled dataset we proposed them to verify the accuracy of our classifier.
-We introduce a new feature that is this time not asking the user to label an event, but rather to check if the label to assigned to an event is correct:
+We introduced a new feature that is this time not asking the user to label an event, but rather to check if the label to assigned to an event is correct:

 ![sources]({{ site.baseurl }}/assets/viz_aqe/iphone_valid.png){: .center }
 <center><i>Event validation push notification</i></center>